The spark that ignited World War I

 Poor Sophie should have listened to Potiorek, but she insisted on staying with Ferdinand because this trip was one of the few times that she had been allowed to appear with her husband in an official ceremony.
 Back in Vienna, Sophie was an outcast in royal circles because Ferdinand had married below his station.
 She was not allowed to appear beside him in any official functions in Austria.
 Ironically, her participation in the ceremonies in Sarajevo was supposed to be a wedding anniversary treat.

 It was decided that they would all go to the hospital.
 In what can best be described as either an ill-advised display of bravado or monumental stupidity, the motorcade took the same route they had traveled before.
 Along the way the Archduke’s driver took a wrong turn that put Europe on the road to war.
-Princip was astonished to see the royal car pass right in front of the café where he was having his lunch.
+Princip was astonished to see the royal car pass right in front of the café where he was standing.
 When the driver realized that he was going the wrong way, he stopped and began to back up slowly.
-Princip leapt to his feet, stepped forward to within five feet of the car, took out his revolver, and fired two shots.
+Princip stepped forward to within five feet of the car, took out his revolver, and fired two shots.

 Ferdinand was hit in the neck and Sophie was hit in the abdomen.
 He pleaded "Sophie dear!
 Sophie dear!
 Don’t die!
 Stay alive for our children!"
 But Sophie was already dead and Ferdinand would be dead within a few moments.